Creating the David Brearley Constitution Center

 SEDS make way for new investments in the Decentralized Community Museum

 What is now possible with VR and AI (as well as crude holography) at a consumer level means that educators no longer need a central museum or TEA (Themed Entertainment Attraction) like Epcot.
 We are now free to rethink idea of the museum itself as well the broader context of recreational education.
-With decentralized SEDS addressing a wide variety of themes such as the half-dozen proposed for different locations around the St. Michael’s church, and cropping up (rather like high-tech educational pinball machines) in locations around a town, building on the experience of an educational activities hub, a whole neighborhood can slowly become an extension of that hub, turning a town into an ongoing exploratory learning experience similar to a Williamsburg or a Renaissance Fair.
+With decentralized SEDS addressing a wide variety of themes such as the half-dozen proposed for different locations around the St. Michael’s church, and cropping up (rather like high-tech educational pinball machines) in locations around a town, building on the experience of an educational activities hub, a whole neighborhood can slowly become an extension of that hub.
+The goal?
+To turn any town into an ongoing exploratory learning experience similar to a Williamsburg or a Renaissance Fair. !!

-While the educational experience design and software represent high cost investments (see High Level SEDS specification), they can be quickly shared through distributed investments across our whole society.
-High quality academic oversight and artistic quality costs means that we can steer clear of shoddy online game developers and their tawdry worn-out Hollywood themes while we introduce a new era of privately-funded educational media–where the ultimate role and philosophy of education1 has once again been grasped as a basic cultural mode of human socialization and the creation of a healthy citizenry.
+While the educational experience design and software represent high cost investments (see High Level SEDS specification), they can be quickly shared through distributed investments across society.
+High quality academic oversight and artistic quality costs means that we can steer clear of shoddy online game developers and their tawdry worn-out Hollywood themes while we introduce a new era of privately-funded educational media–and the role and philosophy of education is understood (with Dewey) as a means of socialization and creation of a healthy citizenry .1

-1. Too infrequently do we note that there is such a field as the philosophy of education that remains quite distinct from the philosophy of knowledge, that is, to the ends and purposes of learning –which is essentially about the transmission of ethics.
-The means to create good citizens and a healthy society traces back to arguments of Isocrates and Quintillian, and can be followed through the European narrative into the Middle Ages to such luminaries as Pestalozzi, Tolstoy, Dewey and Bruner.
+1. Too infrequently do we note that the philosophy of education quite distinct from a technique of imparting knowledge.
+The ends and purposes of learning have generally been about the transmission of ethics –the means to create good citizens and a healthy (economically sustainable) society.
+This traces back to arguments of Isocrates and Quintillian, and can be followed through the European narrative into the Middle Ages to such luminaries as Pestalozzi, Tolstoy, Dewey and Bruner.
 A similar debate can be found in the literatures of China and South Asia, and over the ends of scholarship in highly literate cultures such as the Hebraic.
-The same theme is found throughout the folk literature of Africa and numerous unlettered peoples. ↩︎
+The same theme is found throughout the folk literature of Africa and numerous unlettered peoples.
+In this sense, even training is to impart skills to protect and support the social economy…whether these skills be hunting or law. ↩︎